Frequently Asked Questions

 Please always check the complete application procedure on the page of the specific study programme you are interested in to make sure you have not missed any steps.

 After you have completed the first part of the application in Studielink, you will receive an e-mail with login details for OSIRIS Online Application within 24 hours.
-If this is not the case, please check your spam folder or contact International Student Admissions at admissionsoffice@uu.nl.
+If this is not the case, please check your spam folder or contact Student Services at studentservice@uu.nl.

 Problems with references can occur for different reasons.